 In very simple terms, all circuits work by providing a closed-loop of wires through which electrical current can flow.
 Electrical current is essentially the movement of electrons through the circuit from the source (through hot wires) and back to the source (through neutral wires).
 When lights or other devices are tapped into this circuit loop, the moving current can power those devices.
 Any interruption in the pathway (such as a switch being opened) stops the flow of electrical current—momentarily ending the circuit.

+A series circuit is a closed circuit where the current follows one path.
 In a series circuit, the devices along the circuit loop are connected in a continuous row, so that if one device fails or is disconnected, the entire circuit is interrupted.
 Thus, all devices along the circuit stop working at the same time.
 Series circuits are somewhat rare in house wiring, but they are sometimes used in strings of Christmas lights or landscape luminaries, where one light bulb failing will cause the entire string to go dark.

 Most standard 120-volt household circuits in your home are (or should be) parallel circuits.
 Outlets, switches, and light fixtures are wired in such a way that the hot and neutral wires maintain a continuous circuit pathway independent from the individual devices that draw their power from the circuit.

-Sometimes this continuous pathway is creating by "pigtailing" into the circuit wires in order to power an outlet or light fixture (the pigtails are the exit and entrance ramps for the current flow).
+Sometimes this continuous pathway is created by "pigtailing" into the circuit wires in order to power an outlet or light fixture (the pigtails are the exit and entrance ramps for the current flow).
 Other times, the design of the device creates the continuous ongoing pathway.
 A standard outlet receptacle, for example, has a metal strip (connecting tab) between the pairs of screw terminals that assures that the pathway to the next outlet is maintained.
 If the receptacle goes bad, the connecting tab on the device assures that the current flow continues to the next outlet in the circuit.

 One household example where series wiring is useful in when a single GFCI (ground-fault circuit interrupter) receptacle is used to protect other standard receptacles located "downstream" of the GFCI.